Space of isospectral periodic tridiagonal matrices: Introduction

 For any simple spectrum $\lambda$, we describe the topology of the orbit space $\Xn/T$, see Corollary \ref{corOrbitSpaceGeneral}.
 If $\Xn$ is a topological manifold, we prove that the orbit space $\Xn/T$ is homeomorphic to the product $S^4\times T^{n-3}$.
 When $n=3$, the space $X_{3,\lambda}$ is the space of all Hermitian matrices with the given spectrum $\lambda$.
 This space is diffeomorphic to the full complex flag variety $\Fl_3$.
 Hence, for $n=3$, we recover the result of Buchstaber--Terzic \cite{BTober,BT,BT2}, which states that $\Fl_3/T^2\cong S^4$.
 Note that the action is not free, however the orbit space is still a topological manifold.
 This fact is consistent with the general theory developed in~\cite{AyLoc}.

 The main ingredient of our arguments is the product of off-diagonal elements

-of the periodic matrix $L(\underline{a},\underline{b})$.
+of the periodic matrix $L(\underline{a},\underline{b})$ \edt{and the corresponding map $p\colon \Xn\to \Co$, $p(L(\underline{a},\underline{b}))=B$}.
 We show that with the matrix spectrum fixed, the number $B$ takes values inside a compact convex subset $\B\subset\Co$, lying between two confocal parabolas, see Theorem \ref{thmImage}.
 This statement may be considered a folklore: its real version was proved in \cite{VanM,Krich}, and the complex version is not more complicated.
 In Section \ref{secSpectralCurve} we briefly review the necessary facts about discrete \Sch operator, needed for this result.

 The value $B$ is preserved by the torus action, hence there is a map $\po\colon\Xn/T\to\Co$ from the orbit space, evaluating the number $B$.
 The set $\po^{-1}(\Co\setminus\{0\})$ consists of free orbits.
 However the torus action has nontrivial $T$-equivariant skeleton, which is a proper subset of $\po^{-1}(0)$.
 To describe the structure of the equivariant skeleton, we use combinatorial geometry.